kennyhyun/thumbolidator/README.md

 ## Todos and limitations

+- [ ] Expose scripts to npm packages
 - [ ] Paginating `.thumboldate` files
   - There is a maximum number of images in the directory
 - [ ] Building `jpegtran` binary using gyp